2026 Summer Dance Intensive

 • Pointe shoes (if applicable)

-• Black jazz, dance, or yoga pants (must go past your knees)
+• Black jazz, dance, or yoga pants (must go past the knee)

 • Black athletic shorts (optional)